-The tables below show the financial consequences of given changes to interest ratesfor the company's balance sheet total.
-From and including 2020, the bank has measured and managed interest rate risk based on six different shock scenarios across 19 time bands, cf. EBA Guideline 2018/02 and the Financial Supervisory Authority's guidelines.
+The tables below show the financial consequences in the value of the total balance sheet in the company of a given change in interest rate.
+From 2020, the company has measured and managed interest rate risk based on six different shock scenarios across 19 time bands, cf. EBA Guideline 2018/02 and the Financial Supervisory Authority's guidelines.
 The six interest rate shock scenarios are as follows: